International Employment Contract Translation Services

 As another example, in China a global code of conduct policy needs to go through a collective review by the members of the Chinese workforce in that company.
 Thus, if a policy is only written in English, it could slow down that collective review, or put the enforceability of the policy in jeopardy, if a Chinese court was called upon to enforce it.

 When dealing with employees who will live and work abroad, you need to be cognizant of the often vastly different employment laws of the relevant country.
-Further, you need to consider what documents need to be translated by a professional legal translation service.
+Further, you need to consider what documents need to be translated by a professional legal translation service with experience in translating international contracts.

 A good way to tackle the translation challenge is to determine what documents must be translated; what documents should be translated, but a lack of translation will not run afoul of local laws; and what documents can be left in English.
 Making that important determination will dictate how you prioritize the documents you create and what type of legal document translation assistance you will require.